fazleh2010/multilingual-grammar-generator/README.md

 - inputDir: The input directory that contains lemon csv files  that will be processed by QueGG.
 - outputDir: The output directory for the json grammar entry files that are produced by QueGG.
 - qaldDir: The directory contains qald questions
-- numberOfEntities: The number of entities in binding list.
-- similarityThresold: The thresold for similary check between questions for evalution.
 - csvToTurtle: the indicator for generating lemon from turtle file.
-- turtleToProtoType: the indicator for generating lemon from turtle file.
+- turtleToProtoType: the indicator for generating grammar from lemon.
-- protoTypeToQuestion: the indicator for generating questions from prototype questions.
-- evalution: Mark true if we want evalution against qald
 ````input configuration file
 {
   "languageCode" : "de",